What WorkSafe will pay for

 - clinical indication for the elective surgery and the relationship between the surgery and the work-related injury or illness

 - anticipated prosthesis details, if required.
-If this is a gap-permitted or unlisted prosthesis, written clinical justification is required - please refer to WorkSafe's Surgically Implanted Prostheses Policy
+If this is a gap-permitted or unlisted prosthesis, written clinical justification is required

-The Agent will accept the above information in a letter from a surgeon to a third party, for example, the referring GP.
-This should be provided to the Agent with notification from the surgeon clearly starting that this is a request for funding.
+The agent will accept the above information in a letter from a surgeon to a third party, for example, the referring GP.
+This should be provided to the agent with notification from the surgeon clearly starting that this is a request for funding.

 When will I receive a response from the Agent?